Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 ### PlayerBotController {#page-concepts-player-simulation-botcontroller}

-The @cref{Battle.QSimulation.Player,BattlePlayerBotController} Contains the @cref{Battle.QSimulation.Player.BattlePlayerBotController,GetBotInput} method
+The @cref{Battle.QSimulation.Player,BattlePlayerBotController} contains the @cref{Battle.QSimulation.Player.BattlePlayerBotController,GetBotInput} method
 which handles **Bot** movement logic, and is called by [{BattlePlayerQSystem}](#page-concepts-player-simulation-playerqsystem).
 **Bots** have a **base character** which is retrieved from @cref{Battle.QSimulation.Player,BattlePlayerBotQSpec}
 using @cref{Battle.QSimulation.Player.BattlePlayerBotController,GetBotCharacters} method.